Hiranyaloka/mt-plugin-moredata/README.markdown

 (Everything between the first `opentag` and the `closetag` (or eof) is considered data).
 You can put that data block in the middle of the content (but then don't forget the close tag).

+Hash key-value pairs should be put on their own line.
+The data is processed with Text::CSV allowing whitespace and double quoted strings.

-White space is mostly very flexible.
-You can pack all the data onto one line, or insert as much whitespace and line returns as you want.
-Also there are no restrictions about putting data at the start of a line.
-The only whitespace restriction is that there should be no extra whitespace between the open tag, you data identifier, and the `=` sign.
+The main whitespace restriction is that there should be no extra whitespace between the open tag, you data identifier, and the `=` sign.
 So for example with the default open tag, you should always do this `---my tag=`.
 In other words your data identifier can only have internal spaces.

 ## CHOOSING TAGS AND SEPARATORS ##
 You can configure the open and close tags and the data and hash separator strings.
 The data separator and hash separator strings can be the same if you wish.

-You need to be wary of potential conflicts between your open and close tags, the separators, and your content or data.
+If your separator character appears in your data, be sure to add quotes around the string.

 - Avoid having your open tags appearing in the preceding content or your close tags appearing in subsequent content.
 - You don't want your data separators (`,`, `=>` etc) to appear in your data, obviously.